What has MCCID achieved during its existence?

 Bronze Medal for Marinela A. Veras in Web Page Design

-APEC-IT for disabled conference held at Seoul, South Korea last August 2003 chose her design work.
+APEC-IT for a disabled conference held in Seoul, South Korea last August 2003 chose her design work.
 TESDA and NCWDP collaborated with this activity.

 MCCID is the first and by far the only school for the deaf authorized by the Philippine government through the Technical Education and Skills Development Authority (TESDA).